 This course will be based on lectures, instructive demonstrations, fieldtrips, formal and informal critique.
 Furthermore, this course will demand that you work in the studio as well as do research outside the class.
 You are required to keep a sourcebook during the semester.
 This book is a part of your final grade and is a record of your ability to see, do and think.

 Course Topics:

-- Color Theory and Applied Color ...
-Mutual Intensification: Principles of interaction in Value, Chroma, Hue...Color & Space - Color Usage...
-Optical ...
-Psychological ...
-Local Color - Color Mixing...Additive...Subtractive - Visual Organization...
-Harmony...
-Balance...
-Variety...
-Proportion...
-Dominance...
-Movement...
-Economy - Shape Interaction...Positive and Negative - Figure Ground Relationships...Figure Ground Reversal, Tension, Pulse...Convex and Concave Edges
+- Visual Organization...Harmony...Balance...Variety...Proportion...Dominance...Movement...Economy - Shape Interaction...Positive and Negative - Figure Ground Relationships...Figure Ground Reversal, Tension, Pulse...Convex and Concave Edges

 You are expected to: